liloman/pomodoroTasks/README.md

 - [x] Taskwarrior integration
 - [ ] \(80% done\) Timewarrior integration to track the complete lifespan of your computer. ;)
 - [ ] Dont wait a minute to refresh the trayicon when used the cli
+- [ ] Update trayicon image on time
 - [ ] dbus branch?
 - [ ] Unit testing? (bats)